 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-- Feeling tired and listless
+Feeling tired and listless

-- Seizures not related to a high fever
+Seizures not related to a high fever

-- Eyesight problems, such as double vision
+Eyesight problems, such as double vision

-- Changed growth or development
+Changed growth or development

 If a tumor is diagnosed, relieving symptoms remains an important part of care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis .
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu to choose another section to continue reading this guide.